-The total annual stipend amount for both fellowships and GA positions is \$38,700.
+The total annual stipend amount for both fellowships and GA positions in 2024-2025 is \$40,500.

 For first year students, this is a full fellowship.
-All \$38,700 comes as a fellowship from the Graduate School.
+All \$40,500 comes as a fellowship from the Graduate School.

-For second through fifth year students, this is a combination of GA funding from Annenberg (\$29,700 paid out from mid-August through mid-May) plus Graduate School fellowship funding (\$9,000 from the Graduate School, divided evenly over 12 months, August through July).
+For second through fifth year students, this is a combination of GA funding from Annenberg (\$31,500 paid out from mid-August through mid-May) plus Graduate School fellowship funding (\$9,000 from the Graduate School, divided evenly over 12 months, August through July).
 Students are not required to serve as a GA over the summer.